iobroker-community-adapters/ioBroker.hmip/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**
+**HomeMatic is a trademark of ELV Elektronik AG**

 ## Description
 This adapter allows the communication with a HomematicIP CloudAccessPoint via the Rest API of the Homematic IP Cloud